lemredd/talakutnangan/README.md

 These are the general types of commit that repository has.
 There MAY be other types that will be proposed in the future.

 Type        | Description
 --- | ---
 *feat:*     | This commit focuses on the project's enhancement by implementing a new feature.
-*fix:*   | This focuses on debugging and solving problems in features.
 *test:*     | This focuses on any kinds of test scripts.
+*style:*    | This focuses on any kinds of changes in UI.
-*config:*| This focuses on changes in the configuration files of the project.
+*config:*   | This focuses on changes in the configuration files of the project.
+*ci:*       | A *config:* type where it focuses on changes in configurations of workflows.
+*fix:*      | This focuses on debugging and solving problems in features, tests, or configurations.
+*refactor:* | This focuses on refactored code.
+*perf:*     | A *refactor:* type where it focuses on optimizing code.
 *docs:*     | This focuses on additions or changes in any of the documentation files.
 *chore:*    | Any other commits that are still uncategorized falls into this commit.

 For more information, please visit the [specification].